scabon/simple-share/docs/code/powershell/powershell.md

 > See the [official documentation](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Management/Start-Process?view=powershell-7.1#example-5--start-powershell-as-an-administrator)

+`Start-Process powershell -Verb runAs` might launch the wrong (older) powershell version on your system.
+You can use an explicit path instead:
+`Start-Process -FilePath 'C:\Program Files\PowerShell\7\pwsh.exe' -Verb runAs`

-It's not as short as a simple `sudo`, so I like to add an Alias in  my PowerShell profile.
+It's not as short or as a simple `sudo`, so I like to add an **Alias** in my PowerShell profile.
 For example:

 ```powershell
 # Add Sudo Alias to launch new PowerShell console as admin